kmg3821/renju-ai/README.md

 # Note
 * The AI is not perfect.
-Sometimes, it makes mistakes, placing strange moves.
+It could make mistakes, placing strange moves.
 I will enhance the AI model sooner or later.
 * As of now, error handling is poor.
 The code contains minimal functionality.

+# How was it made
+I used JAX ecosystem to create the AI model.
+The model is based on Alphazero.
+I made a big model first and distill it to a smaller one.
+Then, I converted it to tensorflow model.
+I'm going to upload training scripts later.